Telephone Triage

 A patient-centered approach consists of an understanding response that fosters a trusting relationship, facilitates eliciting information, and enhances patient satisfaction.
 How clinicians treat patients influences how patients feel about them.
 Hostile, abrupt, impatient, and judgmental responses may tend to dishearten and frustrate patients and make them withdraw.

-At the bedside, speech, smell, touch, sight, and emotional cues paint a rich picture of the patient’s condition.
+At the bedside, speech, smell, touch, sight, and emotional cues paint a picture of the patient’s condition.
 On the phone, communications are limited to verbal and emotional cues.
 The risk of miscommunication is great.
 Although it is possible to gain limited tactile and visual information gathered by proxy from callers, nurses receive, analyze, solve problems, and instruct without observing the patient (Mataxen & Webb, 2019).

-Thus, because the “signal” is weak, barriers that in person are not very formidable can become nearly insurmountable on the telephone.
 Messages may be impaired by lack of trust or by unexplored feelings, needs, and biases.
 Patients’ and nurses’ beliefs, attitudes, and perceptions of symptoms become obstacles in themselves.
 Ineffective communication in health interactions is a common root cause of error, and it may lead to increased legal liability and patient harm (Guttman et al., 2018).

 In telephone triage practice, nurses can facilitate effective communication by closely attending to and receiving messages, clarifying or asking for detail, reflecting, and paraphrasing to check accuracy.
 Following are several communications best practices to enhance critical thinking.